wb14123/blog/jekyll/_posts/2015-11-22-Use-Redis-Instead-of-Spark-Streaming-to-Count-Statistics.markdown

 Conclusion
 ----------------

-At first, I use Spark Streaming to solve this problem becuase it seems to be a "big data" problem.
+At first, I use Spark Streaming to solve this problem because it seems to be a "big data" problem.
 But after analyzing the problem, what I really need is just a place to store state.
 And CPU is really not the bottleneck.
 Spark is good for batch processing but not so good at this kind of problem.
 Choosing the right tool instead of the most awesome tool is very important.